melancurion/getdata-030/README.md

 # getdata-030
 ## Coursera Getting and Cleaning Data Course

+### Background
+This project entails conversion of raw data produced in the "Human Activity Recognition Using Smartphones" study described in detail at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+The end product of this conversion is a tidy data set as specified hereunder.

 ### Conversion process from Raw to Tidy Data
 As required, the R script "run_analysis.R" does the following.